Jwenyi/MPS_DATA/README.md

-# Developing targeted therapies for neuroblastoma by dissecting the effects of metabolic reprogramming on tumor microenvironments and progression

-This repo includes the core data of our study, other data would be accessed upon reasonable request.

-# A typical example of our validation works [immune microenvironment validation]
-## Employing Singscore to validate ssGSEA-based results of immune microenvironment
+# Employing Singscore to validate ssGSEA-based results of immune microenvironment

 **In the present study, we evaluated the immune cell infiltration of NBL using ssGSEA and came to the following conclusions:**